neondatabase/neon/docs/rfcs/028-pageserver-migration.md

 threshold of delayed deletions (e.g. 10k layers per tenant) is reached.
 As with all deletions, it is safe to skip them, and the leaked objects will be eventually cleaned up by scrub or by timeline deletion.

+During AttachedMulti, the Tenant is free to drop layers from local disk in response to disk pressure: only the deletion of remote layers is blocked.

 #### AttachedStale